mcastling/mcastling.github.io/properties.md

 ## What is a property?

 A property is a value used by an object that can be modified or read externally to that object.
-This could be from within DALi or externally by an application.
+This modification could be from within DALi or externally by an application.
+The key feature of properties is that they can be dynamically modified at run time.

+Properties can be used to expose useful information or behaviour of a View.
+However care should be exercised as which variables can be exposed, to limit the public interface.

+Classes such as Views have pre-defined Properties.
+User defined Custom properties can also be defined.

 ## What is a constraint?

+A constraint makes a property a function of other properties.

+## What is a notification ?

+An application can get a _notification_ when a property reaches a threshold value.

 ## What is a property used for ?